 While most people are able to receive dental implants, not everyone is a candidate for the procedure.
 Find out whether you are likely to qualify for dental implants here.

 Because dental implants are typically considered an elective procedure, most dental insurance companies do not cover the cost of dental implants.
-However, some insurance companies are starting to cover portions of the implant procedure, such as the crown or the original tooth extraction.
+However, some insurance companies are starting to cover portions of the implant procedure, such as the dental crown or the original tooth extraction.
 The only way to determine what your insurance company will cover is to contact your provider and ask about your personal policy, exclusions, waiting periods, and copays.

 Although the cost of dental implants can vary depending on each patient’s oral health and personal needs, single-tooth dental implants cost an average of $4,250.
 Dental implants cost more because installing them is a more in-depth process that can involve additional procedures such as CT scans, bone grafting, and surgical extractions.
 However, as with anything else, you get what you pay for, and dental implants are a wise investment.